 Before pen reached paper, I interrupted: “Mr. Wood, would you please mind doing a quick sketch of my favorite character of yours?”

-He looked up, tired—but not too tired to miss looking Christine over—and asked, “Who’s your favorite?”
+He looked up, tired—but not too tired to miss looking at Christine admiringly.

 (Pipsqueak is a child-man, who looks like a naked doll for a little girl.
 In fact, he is a mature being with mature appetites, including lust for the beauteous nymphet Nudine.
 Grommett only knows what part of Wood that Pipsqueak represented, but I instinctively knew it was personal and deep.)